Azure/terraform-azurerm-avm-res-containerservice-managedcluster/README.md

 ### <a name="input_local_account_disabled"></a> [local\_account\_disabled](#input\_local\_account\_disabled)

-Description: Whether or not the local account should be disabled on the Kubernetes cluster.
+Description: Defaults to true.
+Whether or not the local account should be disabled on the Kubernetes cluster.
+Azure RBAC must be enabled.

 Type: `bool`

-Default: `false`
+Default: `true`

 ### <a name="input_lock"></a> [lock](#input\_lock)